karma4u101/FoBo/README.md

 Quick Start
 -----------
-The only prerequisites for this Lift module is that you have Git and Java installed and configured on the target computer, a suitable Lift template project will also come in handy if you like you can use [Templating-With-Twitter-Bootstrap](https://github.com/karma4u101/Templating-With-Twitter-Bootstrap) it comes with a FoBo setup.
+The only prerequisites for this Lift module is that you have Git and Java installed and configured on the target computer, a suitable Lift template project will also come in handy, you can use the [Lift 2.6 starter template](https://github.com/lift/lift_26_sbt/tree/migrated_2.5_to_2.6/scala_210) it comes with a FoBo setup using Bootstrap 3 or if you like to use Bootstrap 2.x you can use [Templating-With-Twitter-Bootstrap](https://github.com/karma4u101/Templating-With-Twitter-Bootstrap).

 You don't need to use it but this project also includes a Eclipse (and a IDEA) plug-in for browsing the code, see the Scala IDE section below.

 Integration into your project
 -------------------------------